vinhnx/Laden/README.md

 ---

-To indicate loading state, have a private loading bool `@State` and bind it to Laden's `isAnimating` initialzier:
+To indicate loading state, have a private loading bool `@State` and bind it to Laden's `isAnimating` initialzier, default value is `true` (or animated by default):

 ```swift
 import SwiftUI